Frequently Asked Questions: Child Seat Regulations

 - The extension of the limitation on rebound to all rear facing child seats; and

 Why were these regulations created?

 These regulations were originally created in the 1980s because the vehicle seat belt systems (which are meant for adult occupants) were not designed to protect children in the event of a collision.
 Requirements were also added to address special situations.
-For example, standards for restraint systems for infants with special needs were created partly because child seats are required to have a certain seat back angle, while infants with special needs need to lie flat on their backs.
+For example, standards for restraint systems for infants with special needs were created partly because while children are safest when sitting at a certain seat back angle, infants with special needs need to lie flat on their backs.

 Do I need to replace my car seat?

 It is not necessary to replace a child seat as a result of these recent changes.
 However, the child seat should be replaced if it was in a car that was involved in a collision.
 Even if your child wasn’t in the child seat when the collision occurred, the child seat could be damaged.
 Child seats have expiry dates - so make sure you replace yours when it expires.
 If the shell or materials on the seat are ripped or damaged, replace it.
 The previous standards had provided a high level of safety for children for many years and will continue to provide protection throughout the useful life of a child restraint.
 It is important to note that if you own a car seat or booster seat made before January 1, 2012, under Health Canada's Canada Consumer Product Safety Act, you may not be able to advertise, sell, or give it (including lending) away because it may not meet the latest requirements set out by Health Canada.

 Although expiry dates, or useful life dates, are not required by regulation, all manufacturers of children’s restraint systems provide them.
 Manufacturers indicate (stamp) an expiry or useful life date because over time: